-Although an elaborate body of law regulates the initiation and conduct of hostilities (i.e., the law on the resort to war (jus ad bellum) and the law of armed conflict (jus in bello)) in the terrestrial context, the interpretation and extent of application of this body of law in outer space has never been comprehensively and objectively addressed or authoritatively stated.
-In light of various stalled efforts to address the issue of space security, there is wide consensus that the rule of law in outer space must be strengthened.
-There must be greater certainty on how to avoid, or at the very least minimise, the severe and widespread impact of such a conflict in outer space.
+Although in the terrestrial context there is an elaborate body of law which regulates the initiation and conduct of hostilities (i.e., the law on the resort to war (jus ad bellum) and the law of armed conflict (jus in bello)), the interpretation and the extent of application of this body of law in outer space has never been comprehensively and objectively addressed or authoritatively stated.
+In light of various stalled efforts to address common concerns of space security, there is wide consensus that the rule of law in outer space must be strengthened.
+For the sustainability of present and future space activities, and in solidifying the governance of space activities, there must be greater certainty on how to prevent and deter the outbreak of conflict in outer space.

-As noted above, economic and strategic advantages gained from space, coupled with the reliance of States and their respective armed forces on space assets for communications (SATCOM), for intelligence, surveillance and reconnaissance (ISR), and for positioning, navigation and timing (PNT) make objects in outer space natural targets in the event of armed conflict.
-Due to the dependence on space applications and technologies, it is not difficult to foresee how a conflict involving space assets will impact civilian populations and vital national infrastructure, and prejudice the quality of life, and even survival, of the civilian population worldwide.
+As noted above, economic and strategic advantages gained from space, coupled with the reliance of States and their respective armed forces on space assets for communications (SATCOM), for intelligence, surveillance and reconnaissance (ISR), and for positioning, navigation and timing (PNT), make space objects natural targets in the event of armed conflict.
+Due to dependence of humankind on space applications and technologies, it is not difficult to foresee how a conflict involving space assets will adversely impact economies and vital national infrastructure, and prejudice the quality of life, and even survival, of the civilian population worldwide.

 The McGill Manual will describe for States how existing international law substantively limits the use of force, as well as address the legality of lesser, yet still hostile, activities by States in outer space that fall short of the use of force.
 The word ‘military’ is therefore used in a specialised sense, excluding benign, peacetime activities undertaken by military entities.
 It is also used to cover government activities, regardless of whether the military or some other agency is the author of the activity, but not to cover commercial and other non-government activities.

-Under the direction of the McGill University Centre for Research in Air and Space Law and the University of Adelaide Research Unit on Military Law and Ethics, a dedicated team of subject-matter experts.
-The MILAMOS Project promises to be the first of its kind aimed at addressing issues of the security, sustainability and governance of activities in outer space.
+Under the direction of the McGill University Centre for Research in Air and Space Law a dedicated team of subject-matter experts.
+The MILAMOS Project is the first of its kind aimed at addressing issues of the security, sustainability and governance of activities in outer space.

 The McGill Manual will clarify how existing international law substantively limits the circumstances in which he use of force in space is permissible as well as the types of force and weapons that States may legitimately use in space.
 Adherence to, or even just acknowledgement of the existence of, the Manual will increase the transparency of State actions and help build confidence between States in a domain that has historically been shrouded in secrecy and strategic interests.
 Overall, the Manual will contribute to the progressive development of international law and foster international peace and security and the sustainability of outer space, which is in the interest of all States, and indeed a goal of all humanity.

-The target audience of the McGill Manual will be government lawyers (especially military lawyers), policy-makers, decision-makers and military space operators, but the profound impact on the social and economic wellbeing and security of the world means the Manual is also expected to spark interest and debate among a wide range of international institutions and the general public.
+The target audience of the McGill Manual is government lawyers (especially military lawyers), policy-makers, decision-makers and space operators.
+With the input of eminent authors, experts and recognised stakeholders in the space domain, the McGill Manual will provide States and space operators with a clear and authoritative statement of the law on the basis of which crucial operational decisions can be made with preciseness.
+In addition, the profound impact on the social and economic wellbeing and security of the world means the McGill Manual is expected to spark interest and debate among a wide range of international institutions and the general public.
 The Manual will also be a platform for further academic discussion and research in years to come, particularly as legal principles and policies are best kept alive with follow-up research to ensure its relevance and suitability to changing political realities and the evolving global security environment.
-Further, the process of drafting MILAMOS and eventual outcome will provide materials for education and training in the Strategic Space Law Program, a joint-course organised by McGill University and the University of Adelaide, that began in 2014.

 As a project that intersects various specialisations of law, policy and technology, the project is expected to bring together experts and stakeholders in various fields of research and study and facilitate interdisciplinary dialogue and exchange.
 Further, as a project that is built and dependent on a coalition of international collaborators and contributors, the project will foster academic exchange and institutional interaction that will benefit established academics as well as students who wish to be involved in the project and take advantage of the employment opportunities available to complement their own research and studies.